Croatian Bloc (coalition)

 The alliance existed until November 1922 when the Party of Rights was ejected from it.

 The parties did not participate in a joint list in the 1925 Kingdom of Serbs, Croats and Slovenes parliamentary election.
-In 1925, the Croatian Peasant Republican Union and the Croatian Party of Rights formed a formal alliance.
+In 1925, the Croatian Peasant Republican Union and the Party of Rights formed a formal alliance.
 In 1927, the Croatian Federalist Peasant Party joined this coalition.

 In the 1927 elections, the bloc participated with its own list.
-It had two of its candidates elected as national representatives: Ante Trumbić, the president of the Croatian Federalist Peasant Party that had won the greatest number of seats; and Ante Pavelić of the Croatian Party of Rights.
+It had two of its candidates elected as national representatives: Ante Trumbić, the president of the Croatian Federalist Peasant Party that had won the greatest number of seats; and Ante Pavelić of the Party of Rights.

 After 1927, the Independent Democratic Party formed the Peasant-Democratic Coalition with the Peasant Party, and thereby joined the Representation as well.

 The Representation often met outside of the National Assembly, either in Belgrade or Zagreb and reached their own resolutions.
 The Representation symbolically took the place of the banned Croatian Parliament and strengthened the authority of peasant leaders Stjepan Radić and Vladko Maček, who became the de facto leaders of the Croatian people.